InnerSourceCommons/ispo-working-group/CONTRIBUTING.md

     * Find something interesting on the [Kanban board].
     * Write a comment on the card indicating your interest.

-3. Attend working group meeting.
+3. Attend a working group meeting.

     * The [InnerSource Commons Slack] [#ispo-working-group] community will post the next meeting.